coveo/source.coveo.com/_posts/2016-01-13-the-story-behind-blitz-2016.md

 ## The winners

-Kudos to the two Coveo teams who made it to the finals.
-Team *Comeo* (François Chantal, Olivier Précourt et Samuel Thériault-Hall) got first prize and each won a GoPro.
+Since the first and second places were taken by the Coveo teams (which couldn't win the prizes), team *Comeo* (François Chantal, Olivier Précourt et Samuel Thériault-Hall) got first prize and each won a GoPro.
 Team *int elligence;* (Guillaume Chevalier, Nicolas Tremblay, Raphaël Gaudreault et Jean-Benoît Harvey) each got a Best Buy gift card for their second position.
+Kudos to two teams!

 ![image]({{ site.baseurl }}/images/blitz2016/winners.png)